16

 16 October 2024 12:03

-Probably, everyone knows that Flatpak and Snap applications distribution systems use the sandbox mechanism, where applications are launched in a safe environment.
+Probably everyone knows that FlatPak and Snap application distribution systems use a sandbox mechanism, where applications run in a secure environment.

-In order for the programs launched inside the “sandboxes” can have access to computer resources, such as file system, camera, sound server - a “back -based” component (Backend) between Snap/Flatpak and the operating system is used.
+So that programs running inside the sandbox can have access to computer resources, such as the file system, camera, sound server, a “response” component (backend) is used between Snap/Flatpak and the operating system.
 This component is called "XDG Desktop Portal".
 From Flatpak documentation:

-Portals were developed for use with applications isolated through Flatpak, but any application can use portals to provide a single access to functions independent of desktop and tools.
-This is usually used, for example, to resolve the overall access to the screen in Wayland via Pipewire or to use the opening and saving files in Firefox, which use the same set of tools as your current desktop environment. ”
+Portals were designed for use with applications isolated through Flatpak, but any application can use portals to provide single access to functionality independent of desktops and toolsets.
+This is commonly used, for example, to allow screen sharing in Wayland via PipeWire, or to use Firefox's file open and save dialogs, which use the same set of tools as your current desktop environment."

 sudo apt update